prebid/Prebid.js/publisher-api.md

 If you'd like more customization (down to the bidder level), prebid.js also provides the API to do so.
-Let’s say you still prefer to have a separate set of line items for a bidder (for full visibility into how many times a bidder has submitted a bid.
-Though we found that number not very useful, compared to how many times a bidder has actually won, which will be available without a separate set of line items).
+Let’s say you still prefer to have a separate set of line items for a bidder.
 You can overwrite the bidder settings as the below example, which overwrites the default AppNexus query string targeting.

 **Note that the line item setup has to match the targeting change**.